pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS student guide - Secure cloud solutions.md

 - Using Azure, how can the client ensure application scaling and performance as they grow and expand into new regions?
 - What new Azure services or configurations might be required to ensure that the entire solution will scale appropriately under high demand?
-- What can Contoso Solar Architecture Team consider to "future proof" application architecture to promote an easier extensibility path to match growth potential?
+- What can the Contoso Architecture Team consider to "future proof" application architecture to promote an easier extensibility path to match growth potential?

 **Prepare**